1970

 Buckmaster; Sticky Fingers-version

-- Red House (Jimi Hendrix) -unverified
+- Red House (Jimi Hendrix) -unverified; with Bobby Keys on sax

 - Silver Train I (MJ/KR) -early version with slightly longer finish